 As you prepare for the holiday season, make sure your vehicle is ready for the road.
 Before you embark on a long road trip this holiday season, put together a car emergency kit.
 At the minimum, your kit should include an ice scraper, a flashlight, a blanket, jumper cables, flares, abrasive material like sand or kitty litter, and a small shovel.
 Of course, you’ll also need food, water, and any necessary medications.
 If you’re traveling with young children, elderly folks, or pets, make sure your kit contains extra blankets and any items specific to their needs.

 8. Ensure lights and signals are in working order.

-Walk around your vehicle and check that the headlights, taillights, brake lights, turn signals, and hazard lights are working properly.
+It’s important to check your vehicle before you hit the road for a long trip.
+Make sure your lights and signals are working properly by walking around your vehicle and checking that the headlights, taillights, brake lights, turn signals, and hazard lights are working properly.
 You’ll also want to be sure the lights are free of debris and take time to clean them during your trip as built-up snow, ice, and dirt can reduce their effectiveness.

 9. Add roadside assistance to your auto insurance policy.

 Most auto insurance policies offer roadside assistance plans.
 If you’re not signed up for roadside assistance, consider adding it to your coverage before your trip.
 In addition to services like towing, flat-tire repair, and lock-out assistance, some roadside assistance plans also offer travel interruption reimbursement, as well as hotel and car rental discounts.